Shaheen Shah Afridi: International career

-In January 2022, Afridi was named the Cricketer of the Year by the International Cricket Council.
-He took 78 wickets in 36 international matches in 2021.
 In October 2023, he took a 5 wicket haul against Australia in the 2023 Cricket World Cup match.
 He finished the 2023 Cricket World Cup with the sixth most wickets, taking 18 wickets in 9 matches.
 On 31 October, he became the fastest Pakistani bowler to get 100 wickets in ODIs, as well as the fastest pacer to do so.
 He achieved the feat in 51 matches, overtaking Saqlain Mushtaq, who took 53 matches to complete 100 wickets.
+However, analysts noted a dip in Afridi's trademark new-ball effectiveness in ODIs.
+Analysts argued that Afridi's opening bursts, once defined by prodigious swing and early wickets, had begun to wear thin, with batters increasingly prepared for his inswinging fuller length.
+It suggested that Afridi might have been over-striving for the perfect, wicket-taking delivery, reducing his variation and predictability in the powerplay.